fosteruk/mzen/README.md

 # mZen
 ## Domain modeling with NodeJS and MongoDB

-mZen is a small NodeJS module that provides functionality for implementing an application domain model using MongoDB for persistance.
-It allows you to organise the different elements of your model into sperate components and provides a mechanism for those components to interact.
+mZen is a small NodeJS module that provides functionality for implementing an application domain model using MongoDB for persistence.
+It allows you to organise the different elements of your model into separate components and provides a mechanism for those components to interact.

-mZen can be used in any type application server-side, client-app or as a REST API. [mZen-Server](https://github.com/kevin-foster/mZen-Server) is a seperate NodeJS module that exposes an mZen model as a REST API server.
+mZen can be used in any type application server-side, client-app or as a REST API. [mZen-Server](https://github.com/kevin-foster/mZen-Server) is a separate NodeJS module that exposes an mZen model as a REST API server.

 - Domain elements are separated into Entities, Services and Repositories
   - Entities are objects that represent your data.